miguelsrmv/42Porto-Transcendence/srcs/requirements/frontend/NOTES.md

 ## 3. The `/static` Directory: Assets

 This directory contains all files served directly by the web server.
-The asset library is not publicaly available due to copyright.
+The asset library is not publicly available due to copyright.

 -   **`index.html`**: The single HTML shell for the SPA.
 -   **`/avatar`**: Contains a vast collection of default avatars for users to choose from (themed around Nintendo characters), as well as a location for custom-uploaded avatars.